cleavr/cleaverdocs/content/guides/directus.md

 Click **Update**.

 <base-info>
 You will need a GitHub VC provider account created for this step.
-Select your repository you that you setup earlier.
+Select the repository that you set up earlier.
 </base-info>

 ### Set up NPM Build